celestelayne/learning/ruby/README.md

 # Ruby Learning

-This is a collection of some notes and simple projects as I learn Ruby.
+This is a collection of a few simple ruby projects that I've done to learn the language.